DavidTParks/dev-portfolio-2.0/content/blogs/building-a-like-counter-with-faunadb-and-nuxt.md

 </script>
 ```

 However, the user could simply reload the page and increment the counter another 12 times.

-In my case, I decided to use `localStorage` to ensure that users could only increment the like count a maximum of 12 times per blog post, which would persist on subsequent page visits (Credit to [Lucie](https://twitter.com/li_hbr) for the idea!)
+In my case, I decided to use `localStorage` to ensure that users could only increment the like count a maximum of 12 times per blog post which would persist on subsequent page visits (Credit to [Lucie](https://twitter.com/li_hbr) for the idea!)

 ### Storing Likes in Local Storage